a2f0/tour-of-heroes/README.md

 The is the [angular.io tutorial](https://angular.io/tutorial).

-Start the transpiler
+Start the transpiler with `npm start`.

-    npm start